Residency Program in Dermatology

 - Have a DVM, VMD or equivalent degree from an approved veterinary school or college.

 - State Licensure: Required.
-A course is offered at UC Davis yearly for new house officers and faculty to obtain California state licensure.
+A course is offered at the School of Veterinary Medicine UC Davis, once a year, usually in April for 3 days for new house officers and faculty to obtain a California state license, termed the University Veterinary License, valid for working at the VMTH only.
+Residents may elect instead to obtain full licensure.

 - Have completed one year in an internship or a comparable training period of practice equivalency.
 If the internship was not administered by the American Association of Veterinary Clinicians Matching Program, a letter stating the dates of training; the names, addresses, and telephone numbers of the veterinarians trained with; and a description of the training, including problem-solving must be submitted in the application.